 Multi-Mesh Deployments for Isolation and Boundary Protection

-Separate applications that require isolation into multiple meshes using mesh federation to enable inter-mesh communication
+Deploy environments that require isolation into separate meshes and enable inter-mesh communication by mesh federation.

 Various compliance standards require protection of sensitive data environments.
 Some of the important standards and the types of sensitive data they protect appear in the following table: